 Skip to content

-Metabolic presentations 3: Galactossaemia
+Metabolic presentations 3: Galactosaemia

 SHARE VIA:

-It’s 11am on Easter Monday in Dublin.
-Emily is a 6 day old baby girl, born at 37 weeks via normal vaginal delivery across the Irish sea in Wales while her mother was visiting some friends.
-When Emily was 3 days old her mother returned to Ireland to stay with her own mother for some early baby support.
-Since day two of life Emily has been vomiting after feeding.
-She is bottle fed and since yesterday she has only been accepting half of each bottle.
-Her mother initially thought she was tired from the long trip but has brought her to the ED this morning because she has been quiet, hasn’t been crying as usual with nappy changes and seemed too sleepy to take this morning’s bottle.
+When Emily was 3 days old, her mother returned to Ireland to stay with her own mother for some early baby support.
+Since day two of life, Emily has been vomiting after feeding.
+She is bottle-fed, and since yesterday, she has only been accepting half of each bottle.
+Her mother initially thought she was tired from the long trip but brought her to the ED this morning because she had been quiet, hadn’t been crying as usual with nappy changes and seemed too sleepy to take this morning’s bottle.

 Emily was born in good condition by spontaneous vaginal delivery at 37/40.
 Her birth weight was 2.9kg.
-She was jaundiced on the second day of life, but below phototherapy levels.
+She was jaundiced on the second day of life but below phototherapy levels.

 Social history: Emily’s parents are both healthy and from the Irish Traveller Community.

-As you’re taking bloods for an FBC, U&E, LFT, ammonia and blood culture you’re told that Emily is hypoglycaemic so you collect additional bloods for a hypoglycaemia screen.
+As you’re taking bloods for an FBC, U&E, LFT, ammonia and blood culture, you’re told that Emily is hypoglycaemic so you collect additional bloods for a hypoglycaemia screen.

 First, let’s correct the glucose!

-Bloods should be be collected prior to treatment, but do not delay treatment due to problems collecting samples.
+Bloods should be collected prior to treatment, but do not delay treatment due to problems collecting samples.

 As this could be a metabolic presentation, instigate a generic management approach: